George Bush Airport (IAH)

 102 Bush IAH

-A local route from Terminal C to the Downtown Transit Center, with frequent stops, that leaves every 15-30 minutes for $1.25.
+A local route to the Downtown Transit Center for $1.25 with frequent stops.
+It leaves every 15-30 minutes from Terminal C, outside Door C-105.

 For personalized, step-by-step directions, use the METRO Trip Planner